-Is it true that Pavel Tretyakov forbade Ilya Repin to his gallery?
+Is it true that Pavel Tretyakov forbade Ilya Repin from entering his gallery?

-There are many publications on the Internet that the caretakers had to prevent Repin in every possible way if he wanted to visit the Tretyakov Gallery and tries to rewrite his paintings.
-Let's figure out if this was really.
+There are many publications on the Internet that the caretakers had to prevent Repin in every possible way if he wanted to visit the Tretyakov Gallery and try to rewrite his paintings.
+Let's figure out if this really happened.

 Apparently, the legend comes from the book of memoirs of Nikolai Mudrogel.
-He began to work with Tretyakov as a young man and even lived in the house of the collector, where he watched his work and environment.
-The Mudrogel gave the gallery almost 60 years of his life and left memoirs, in which he reflected on art, talked about Tretyakov and his relationship with Russian artists of that time, including Repin.
+He began working with Tretyakov as a young man and even lived in the collector’s house, where he observed his work and his environment.
+Mudrogel gave almost 60 years of his life to the gallery and left memoirs in which he reflected on art, talked about Tretyakov and his relationships with Russian artists of that time, including Repin.

-The Mudrogel recalls that Tretyakov simultaneously appreciated and was afraid of Repin, who "did not cost anything instead of correcting some small place in the picture, to rewrite much more."
-At the same time, not everyone liked the updated canvases, and it was precisely because of this that the conflict with the owner of the gallery occurred.
+Mudrogel recalls that Tretyakov both appreciated and feared Repin, for whom “it cost nothing, instead of correcting some small place in the picture, to rewrite much more.”
+At the same time, not everyone liked the updated paintings, and it was because of this that a conflict arose with the gallery owner.

-You already, of course, know that yesterday I was in your gallery; I tucked what was needed, in the film “Ivan the Terrible”, finally corrected the face of the “did not wait” in the picture (now, now, I think so) and touched a little dust in the “godmother”-was red.
+You already know, of course, that yesterday I was in your gallery; I corrected what was needed in the film “Ivan the Terrible”, finally corrected the face of the person entering in the film “They Didn’t Expect” (now, it seems to me, so) and touched the dust a little in “Procession” - it was red.

 <…>

-Yes, regarding your gallery: the 1st large hall has now become very ugly: many things monotonous in tone and size are full of size; The big paintings are not given the right places.
-The impression is restless and invisible.
+Yes, regarding your gallery: the 1st Great Hall has now become very ugly: many things are monotonous in tone and variegated in size; large paintings are not given their proper places.
+The impression is restless and ungraceful.

 <…>

-In general, the placement was very upset, only mine hang well.
+In general, the placement really upset me, only mine hang well.

-The collector became furious, discovering the editing without his knowledge, and even for several months he stopped communication with Repin.
-When he again arrived in Moscow, Tretyakov called the Mudrogel and another keeper for confrontation with the artist, criticized the updated paintings and was indignant that Repin was allowed to let them in.
-But still, a clear ban on visiting the gallery in the memoirs is not said: “Tretyakov was very strictly configured.
-Since then, he was very afraid to give Repin to correct his own paintings. ” Probably, Ilya Efimovich made such attempts in the future, because in 1891 he in his letter Suvorin complained:
+The collector was furious when he discovered the edits made without his knowledge, and even stopped communicating with Repin for several months.
+When he returned to Moscow, Tretyakov summoned Mudrogel and another curator to a confrontation with the artist, criticized the updated paintings and was indignant that Repin was allowed to approach them at all.
+But still, the memoirs do not mention an explicit ban on visiting the gallery: “Tretyakov was very strict.
+From then on, he was very afraid to let Repin correct his own paintings.”
+Probably, Ilya Efimovich made similar attempts in the future, because in 1891 he in his letter Suvorin complained:

-Each time, coming to Moscow, I correct something in my things-I would rewrite them all again.
-Tretyakov last time he announced to me that he forbids it to me.
-At first I was offended, but after thinking, I agreed that he was right.
+Every time I come to Moscow, I correct something in my things - I would rewrite them all again.
+Tretyakov told me the last time that he forbids me to do this.
+At first I was offended, but after thinking about it, I agreed that he was right.

-Apparently, a replicated story about how Repin was not allowed into the Tretyakov Gallery at all is more like a historical joke.
-Although there is some actual background behind him.
+Apparently, the widely circulated story about how Repin was not allowed into the Tretyakov Gallery at all is more like a historical anecdote.
+Although there is some factual background behind it.

 What do our verdicts mean?